-Source code for both the authentication server and a few pre-cooked examples of applications configured to connect to it can be found in dedicated servers created by the Open Data Hub Team: the authentication server, and the example applications,
+Source code for both the authentication server and a few pre-cooked examples of applications configured to connect to it can be found in dedicated repository created by the Open Data Hub Team: the authentication server.

 In order to access the internal infrastructure, you need first to get a token, then use it together with the API.
 Both steps can be achieved using command-line tools, for a programmatic access to the date, which is the method shown here.

 In order to receive an access token, you need in advance to have credentials for the Open Data Hub.
 If you do not have them, please open a ticket on issues.opendatahub.bz.it or send an email to .
 The same holds, if you plan to create an application that retrieves closed data from the Open Data Hub.
 For this, also other OAuth2 flows exist.

 With your username and password, and a client secret (my_username, my_password, the_client_secret), the access token is granted to you with the following call: